ravendesignsystem/rds/src/docs/dev/blocks/main/forms/index.md

 ## Select Lists

-A select list requires the the `for` and `id` attributes on the label and select tag match.
-The `for`, `id`, and `name` attributes are required to be unique for each select list used in a form.
+Add description.

 To specify the default selection, add `selected` to the option.
 If you wish to prevent an item from being selected, add `disabled` to the option.
 The `form description` is optional, while all other markup is required.

 <div class="b-form">
   <div class="form__field form__field--select">